wyrover/gjitenkai/README.md

 You also need Japanese font and a Japanse input system.
 See your OS documentation for more details.

-# Differances with the legacy Gjiten
+# Differences with the legacy Gjiten

 * New implementation
 * Regex search, colored output, EDICT2 support